UNSW-SPREE/vpl/README.md

 Basically once you have XQuartz installed and change the settings to allow network connections, all you need to do is run xhost + 127.0.0.1 on your Mac prior to debugging

+## Possible improvements

+- Fix up the help files so they work inside the app - html files are all in this repository
+- Make an installation package that works on Windows
+    - Work out a way to run the 16 bit version of pc1d work (https://github.com/otya128/winevdm - doesn't seem to work) /or
+    - upgrade the factory to use cmd- pc1d (https://www2.pvlighthouse.com.au/resources/PC1D/PC1Dmod6/PC1Dmod6.aspx)

 ## Contributors

 - Stuart Wenham